nicole140002-wang/Fibre-Coverage-SFA-Consistency-Audit-Wellington-Pilot/README.md

 - geometry-derived parcel area
 - consistency with source area attributes

-One invalid geometry was identified in the national Fibre Coverage dataset and repaired before further processing.
+During the initial QGIS spatial processing, **one invalid geometry was detected in the Fibre Coverage dataset**, which caused the spatial operation to fail.
+The geometry was repaired using the QGIS **Fix Geometries** tool before the coverage dataset was extracted and prepared for further analysis.

-A GEOS validity assessment was also performed on the **65,623 Chorus-related SFA parcels** in the processing area.
-All parcels passed the geometry validity check.
+A GEOS geometry validity assessment was then performed on the **65,623 Chorus-related SFA parcels** in the processing area.
+All parcels passed the validity check, with no invalid geometries or geometry errors identified.

 ---